animeshseemendra/Autonomous-Quadcopter/README.md

 5. Before running code, change the kernel to match the `quadcop` environment by using the drop-down menu (**Kernel > Change kernel > quadcop**).
 Then, follow the instructions in the notebook.

-6. You will likely need to install more pip packages to complete this project.
-Please curate the list of packages needed to run your project in the `requirements.txt` file in the repository.
+6. You will likely need to install more pip packages to run the code.
+Please curate the list of packages needed to run the project in the `requirements.txt` file in the repository.